 As described in Note 6, the Authority has issued various economic development related notes.
 Notes receivable are written off when they are determined to be uncollectible.
 It is the Authority's policy to provide for future losses on notes based on an evaluation of the current portfolio, current economic conditions, and such other factors which, in the Authority's judgement, may impact collectability for specific notes.
-The allowance for uncollectable notes totaled \$760,000 as of March 31, 2018 and the provision for uncollectable related to notes receivable for the year ended March 31, 2018 was \$300,000.
+The allowance for uncollectable notes totaled \$1,310,000 as of March 31, 2020.
+As of March 31, 2020, none of the notes receivable are in default.